 The equipment and clothing you bring to this course will play a large role in the quality of your experience.
 Read the following suggestions and lists carefully.
 If you have any questions or need clarification, don’t hesitate to call or email.

-Yamnuska provides the following personal technical gear.
+Yamnuska provides group camping and climbing gear and the following personal technical gear.
 Please feel free to bring your own items if desired:

 - Mountaineering ice axe